northeastern-rc/rc-public-documentation/docs/source/hardware/lowpriorityFAQ.rst

 Preempted jobs are put back in the default partition queue (``short``) and scheduled normally.

+**4. My servers are being used by others, how fast can we retrieve them?**

+As a private partition owner you will always have the highest priority when accessing your own resources.
+When submitting jobs to your private partition, any low priority jobs currently running on your servers will be killed and sent back to the queue.
+You will retrieve your server(s) within approximately 30s.

-**4. I already have access to one or more of the large, long, and/or multigpu partition(s), do I benefit from using the ``lowpriority`` partition?**
+**5. I already have access to one or more of the large, long, and/or multigpu partition(s), do I benefit from using the ``lowpriority`` partition?**

 The goal of ``lowpriority`` partition is to double the resources available to Discovery users.
 Hence, specifying